justinas-b/aws-iam-authenticator-sso-wrapper/README.md

   mapRoles: |
     - "groups":
       - "system:masters"
-        "permissionSet": AdminRole"
+        "permissionset": AdminRole"
         "username": "AdminRole:{{SessionName}}"
   mapUsers: |
     []
 ```

 The tool will process `aws-auth` ConfigMap from it's local kubernetes namespace and transform it to the format AWS EKS cluster expects.
-After processing ConfigMap, it's output is saved `kube-system` namespace where PermissionSet's name is translated to corresponding role ARN, meaning `"permissionSet": AdminRole"` line will become `"rolearn": "arn:aws:iam::000000000000:role/AWSReservedSSO_AdminRole_0123456789abcdef"`
+After processing ConfigMap, it's output is saved `kube-system` namespace where PermissionSet's name is translated to corresponding role ARN, meaning `"permissionset": AdminRole"` line will become `"rolearn": "arn:aws:iam::000000000000:role/AWSReservedSSO_AdminRole_0123456789abcdef"`

 More details on this problem can found on below issues: